Sunday, September 30, 2007

 THE MANSTER - Hirooki Ogawa - "Manster Mash" (1962)

 This is a series of music from the soundtrack of "The Manster" pieced together for all your two-headed enjoyment.
-It starts in some Japanese baths & culminates with Larry running into his wife unexpectantly & needing a drink real bad.
+It starts in some Japanese baths & culminates with Larry running into his wife unexpectedly & needing a drink real bad.
 Sorry Larry, but it just gets worse from here & all the alcohol in the world isn't going to help!!
-Here's the "Manster Mash," I doubt it will catch on in a flash!
+Do the "Manster Mash," I doubt it will catch on in a flash!

 ATTACK OF THE PUPPET PEOPLE - Albert Glasser - "The Attempted Escape" (1958)

 "Attack Of The Puppet People" had this fairly long scene with the record player playing this swingin' tune.
 The little people were given a chance at escaping when Franz's buddy Emil suddenly drops by to chat, causing quite a frustrating dilemma for Mr. Franz.
 Emil just will not go away & is played to perfection by Michael Mark, who had been playing an array of diverse unnamed characters such as thug, innkeeper, valet, sniper, informant, janitor, window washer, clerk, juror, prom chaperone, assistant cook, watchman, vagrant, head waiter, flower store man, peasant, bartender, miner, coachman, drunken fortune teller, Russian interpreter, cab driver, astonished Swiss villager, rug merchant, mechanic, small thief, gas station attendant, pottery vendor, timid man, Czech laborer in pain, poor farmer, Cuban fisherman, chestnut vendor, etc. etc. etc. since 1928!!
 What a guy!
 This one's for you Michael!
+Emil Arrives

 Friday, September 28, 2007